 If you’re new to studying for the MCAT, you may be asking yourself “How long is the MCAT?”
 The answer may be a bit disheartening.
 The MCAT comes in at 7 hours and 33 minutes of total seated time (not including check-in time upon arrival).
 That said, only 6 hours and 15 minutes is of actual testing time.

-As you’re getting acquainted to practicing for the MCAT, it’s important to remember that the MCAT is a test of endurance and that there is a purpose to the MCAT.
-In addition to studying the material for the MCAT, you must gradually build up your test-taking endurance to guarantee that you are comfortable, confidence, and mentally present for the entire exam.
+As you’re getting acquainted to practicing for the test, it’s important to remember that the MCAT is a test of endurance and that there is a purpose to the MCAT.
+In addition to studying the material for the MCAT, you must gradually build up your test-taking endurance to guarantee that you are comfortable, confident, and mentally present for the entire exam.

 Studying for the MCAT?
 Check out our favorite MCAT prep books!

 Of the 7 hours and 35 minutes of “sit down time,” the total testing time is 6 hours and 15 minutes.
 Where does the extra hour and 20 minutes come from?
 Well, in addition to the actual testing time, 8 minutes are spent on the examinee agreement, 10 minutes for the optional testing tutorial, 50 minutes of optional break times, 5 minutes for the void question at the end of the test, and 5 minutes for the optional satisfaction survey.

 It may be tempting to skip your 50 minutes of break to cut down on the time needed for the exam.
 We strongly advise against skipping this break, as this endurance exam requires as much focus as possible and taking a break may give your brain the rest it needs to finish strong.
 Learn more about MCAT test day here.

 How Long is the MCAT? – View this chart to see where your time goes:

 |Section||# of Questions||Time Allowed|

 |Chemical & Physical Foundations of Biological Systems||59||95 mins|